LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn3/exercises.rst

 New Requirements
 ----------------

-You'll notice, a user can move the rocket before the shuttle is officially taken off.
-One can also abort a mission while the rocket is landed.
+1. Right now, a user can move the rocket before it has officially taken off or abort the mission while the rocket is still on the ground.
 This doesn't make much sense.
 With attribute directives, we can dynamically set those buttons to only be enabled in some states.

 Let's add a check for the take off status of the shuttle.